PM insists: Prawit's case 'a personal matter'

 Gen Prawit previously said he was ready to resign if the national graft-busting agency decides there are sufficient grounds to pursue a case against him.

-Gen Prayut said he was not employing "double standards" by failing to exercise his special power granted under Section 44 to suspend Gen Prawit from duty despite doing so for other officials whose reputations have been tarnished.
+Gen Prayut said he was not employing "double standards" by failing to exercise his special power granted under Section 44 to suspend Gen Prawit from duty despite doing so for other officials whose feathers have been tarred.

 "I used Section 44 to punish others because the agencies that probed them recommended they be suspended.
 That doesn't mean I can just use it with anyone.
 In this case, we need to see if that's the NACC's judgement."